West Nile fever: Risk factors

-Risk factors independently associated with developing a clinical infection with WNV include a suppressed immune system and a patient history of organ transplantation.
+Risk factors independently associated with developing a clinical infection with WNV include infants, having a weak immune system, and a patient history of organ transplantation.
 For neuroinvasive disease the additional risk factors include older age (>50+), male sex, hypertension, and diabetes mellitus.

 A genetic factor also appears to increase susceptibility to West Nile disease.
 A mutation of the gene CCR5 gives some protection against HIV but leads to more serious complications of WNV infection.
 Carriers of two mutated copies of CCR5 made up 4.0 to 4.5% of a sample of people with West Nile disease, while the incidence of the gene in the general population is only 1.0%.

 The most at risk occupations in the U.S. are outdoor workers, for example farmers, loggers, landscapers/groundskeepers, construction workers, painters, summer camp workers and pavers.
 Two reports of accidental exposure by laboratory personnel working with infected fluids or tissues have been received.
 While this appears to be a rare occurrence, it highlights the need for proper handling of infected materials.
 The World Health Organization states that there are no known cases of health care workers acquiring the virus from infected patients when the appropriate infection control precautions are observed.